cristianoc/arc-challenge/symarc/README.md

-The harness runs the **complete pipeline** by default and creates a fresh output directory containing the command, configuration arguments, source/data hashes, toolchain, results, and timing.
+The harness runs the **complete pipeline** by default and creates a fresh output directory containing the command, configuration arguments, source/data hashes, toolchain, and timing.
+Its `report.md` is the solver's direct Markdown output, with predictive metrics first and task details below; `run.json` stores provenance and the report hash.
 It holds a lock to serialize harness runs.
 Use `--bench` to time only functionality, closure, and enumeration.
 Run the quick set while iterating; confirm useful changes on the full set.
 See [subsets/README.md](subsets/README.md) for weighting and limitations.